ipikuka/rehype-pre-language/README.md

 ## Types

-This package is fully typed with [TypeScript][typeScript].
+This package is fully typed with [TypeScript][typescript].

 The plugin exports the type `PreLanguageOption`.

 ## Compatibility

-This plugin works with unified version 6+ and remark version 7+.
+This plugin works with `rehype-parse` version 1+, `rehype-stringify` version 1+, `rehype` version 1+, and unified version `4+`.

 ## Security

 Use of `rehype-pre-language` involves rehype (hast), but doesn't lead to cross-site scripting (XSS) attacks.

 ## My Plugins

+I like to contribute the Unified / Remark / MDX ecosystem, so I recommend you to have a look my plugins.

 ### My Remark Plugins